 Lamictal, also known as Lamotrigine, is prescribed to patients to treat seizures, epilepsy, and also bipolar disorder.
-Any doctor prescribing Lamictal and any pharmacist dispensing Lamictal should be aware of the association between Lamictal and Stevens-Johnson Syndrome, and should provide patients with proper guidance about these risks.
+Any doctor prescribing or any pharmacist dispensing Lamictal should be aware of the association between the medication and Stevens-Johnson Syndrome, and should provide patients with proper guidance about these risks.

 The FDA has required that the manufacturers of Lamictal include a black box warning on its package specifically related to Stevens-Johnson Syndrome.
-The black box warning states:
+The black box warning states that lamictal:

-- Lamictal use has been linked to cases of life-threatening rashes, including Stevens-Johnson Syndrome.
+- Has been linked to cases of life-threatening rashes, including Stevens-Johnson Syndrome.

 - Additional Factors that may increase the risk of rash include: co-administration with valproate (Depakote), exceeding the recommended initial dose of Lamictal, or exceeding the recommended dose escalation for the drug.

-- Lamictal can also cause benign rashes, but because it is not possible to predict which rashes might be serious or life-threatening,
+- Can also cause benign rashes, but because it is not possible to predict which rashes might be serious or life-threatening,

-- Lamictal should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
+- Should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.

 Prompt treatment of Stevens-Johnson Syndrome, particularly in a specialty unit or burn unit, can greatly reduce the symptoms of the condition and may even save the patient’s life.
 This illustrates why proper guidance and dosing is critically important to patient safety, and why it is important for patients who are taking Lamictal to carefully look for any signs of a rash, and to both seek immediate treatment and contact their prescribing physician or pharmacist if one develops.